Give in to temptation because resistance is futile when it comes to the city's best burnt cheesecakes.

 The Kins’ Specialty Coffee

-This minimalistic cafe in Pasir Panjang serves brunch grub, pastas and rice bowls, along with a decadent dessert menu of lemon and apple crumble tarts, fudge brownies and tofu yogurt cheesecakes.
+This minimalistic cafe in Pasir Panjang serves brunch grub, pastas and rice bowls, along with a decadent dessert menu of tarts, fudge brownies and cakes.
 If you’re just here for the burnt goodies, try its original ($8) or opt for the hojicha flavoured one ($8.50).
 Each bite is a blend of fluffy cheesecake, slightly smoky top layer and creamy centre – best eaten immediately.

-The popular bakery is known for its artisanal breads, pastries and tarts made with flour sourced from France and Japan.
-But what we love about its line-up is the holy trinity of original, matcha and hojicha burnt cheesecakes ($7.50/slice) made fresh daily with three types of cheeses.
+The popular bakery is known for its artisanal bread, pastries and tarts made with flour sourced from France and Japan.
+But what we love about its line-up is the holy trinity of original, matcha and Earl Grey chocolate burnt cheesecakes (from $8/slice) made fresh daily with three types of cheeses.
 These slices of paradise are so highly-coveted, they sell out just about every day, which is why you’re encouraged to pre-order to avoid disappointment.

 Bakery Brera, available online, #01-05, Empress Mall, 8 Empress Road, Singapore 260008